DeSoto Fireflite: Modifications and specifications

 The 1956 Fireflite had a longer stroke, 3.80 inches, giving a 330 cubic inch displacement (5.4L).
 Compression ratio increased to 8.5:1 and power increased to 230 hp.
 It made up 27.39% of DeSoto's sales in 1956.
 Power seats were US$70, while power brakes cost US$40.

 The Fireflite's appearance for 1957 was redesigned with the help of Chrysler's head stylist, Virgil Exner.
 The design was bold and radical with large tail fins, dual oval exhaust, and triple-lens taillights.
-The tail fins were not only aesthetic, but helped to stabilize the car at high speeds.

 A four-headlight system was optional for both the Fireflite and DeSoto Firedome models in 1957.
 The DeSoto Firesweep polyhead V8s were introduced with a bore and stroke of 3.6875 in X 3.800 in. for 325 cid.
 The two-barrel V8 was rated at 240 hp while the four-barrel version produced 260 hp.

 The 330 cid hemi engine was replaced by a hemi which was 341 cid (5.6L).
 The two-barrel carburetor produced 270 hp, while the four-barrel version was rated at 295 hp.
 Both engines had a 9.25:1 compression ratio.

 In 1957 the Fireflite was superseded by the Adventurer as the premium DeSoto model.
 Nevertheless, Fireflites continued to offer high-grade appointments in a full line of body styles.
 Also in 1957, a station wagon was added to the Fireflite's lineup.
 Back-up lights became standard.

 In 1958, a new engine was added.

 For 1959, the car was restyled.
 The electric clock became standard.
 A hand brake light was optional.